 The PDPH IRB does not accept routine exclusion of potential research participants who do not speak English.
 Investigators must provide justification for exclusions based on language proficiency.

 Be sure to number the pages on all study documents for review.

 All consent and assent forms must adhere to informed consent requirements.

 You must inform all participants that they are being included in research, except for studies that qualify for a waiver.
 They must receive all pertinent information about that research and their rights.
-Investigators should review the informed consent requirements and complete an informed consent form.
+Please use or refer to the informed consent template.

 Waiver or alteration of informed consent and waiver of Health Insurance Portability and Accountability Act (HIPAA) authorization

 Federal regulations allow limited human subjects research without written informed consent.
 An IRB may also approve a waiver of HIPAA authorization under specific situations.
 The Law Department’s HIPAA Privacy Unit will review HIPAA waiver requests.
 Refer to the summary information sheet for information on what waivers the IRB may permit.
 Complete section 5 of the proposal submission application, as appropriate.
 Be sure to provide justification for any requested waiver or alteration.

 We recommend that you get a third party opinion from a children’s rights advocate when requesting waiver of parental consent for minors participating in research.
 This person should not be involved in the project.
 They should review the study requirements for the child and determine if there is any extra risk to the child by their participation without parental consent.

 You should submit any requests for an exempt study determination with the proposal submission application.
 We recommend that you submit the exemption request at least two weeks before an application submission deadline.
 This allows time to make a full IRB study submission if the IRB determines that the study is not exempt.

 Submitting documentation throughout your study